Incurable Friend 101 is now available in audio! Press play to listen or scroll to continue reading.

 - Plan according to their current health status.

 The chronically ill never know when their next flare will strike.
 Nor can they predict its severity or duration.
-One way I decrease the number of cancellations I make is to make plans that cater to my illness.
+I decrease the number of cancellations I make by making plans that cater to my illness.
 For example, if someone wants to go out to eat and I don’t feel well enough to leave home, I suggest they pick up some takeout and bring it over to my house.

 - Follow their lead.